actualbudget/docs/docs/advanced/oauth-auth.md

 As an example, the provider _passwordless.id_ does not need `client_secret`.

-When all settings are correctly filled out, click the 'OK' button, and you will be redirected to the `login` page.
+When all settings are correctly filled out, click the 'OK' button, and you will be redirected to the login page.

 :::warning
-There are some basic configuration checks when clicking `OK`, but if you somehow type the wrong information and the data is saved, when you login for the first time using OpenID, you will have a chance to review the settings.
+There are some basic configuration checks when clicking 'OK', but if you somehow type the wrong information and the data is saved, when you login for the first time using OpenID, you will have a chance to review the settings.
 :::

 #### Tested Providers